Mid-semester feedback through small group analysis

 The Small Group Analysis (SGA) is a method of gathering anonymous feedback from students about what is helping them learn and what is not.
 This service is provided by the Center for Teaching, and is an excellent way to assess students’ response to your teaching mid-semester.

 The SGA has two components: data gathering and consultation.
 First, to gather data from your students, a CFT consultant visits your class for about twenty minutes, usually at the end of the session.
-You leave the room, and the anonymous assessment begins, as follows:
+After you leave the room to ensure student anonymity, the consultant then…

-- The consultant then leads the whole class in a discussion of their responses, asking clarifying questions, identifying areas of consensus and disagreement among the students, and eliciting further feedback as students consider each other’s input.
+- Leads the whole class in a discussion of their responses, asking clarifying questions, identifying areas of consensus and disagreement among the students, and eliciting further constructive feedback as students consider each other’s input.

-After the SGA, the consultant compiles the feedback into a typed report, assuring student anonymity.
+After the SGA, the consultant compiles the feedback into a report, assuring student anonymity.

 To schedule an SGA, call the Center for Teaching at 615-322-7290 or email Juliet Traub at Juliet.firstname.lastname@example.org.